Photography and ultralight backpacking don’t exactly go well together.

 Fujifilm’s X-T30 (13.4 oz/380 g)

-The main Fujifilm camera series include the single-digit models (X-T3, X-T4, X-T5) and the lighter, smaller double-digit models (X-T20, X-T30, X-T30 ii).
-Both series share the same sensor and processor, resulting in identical image quality.
-However, the smaller models sacrifice certain features for their compactness including:
+The main Fujifilm cameras are the single-digit models (X-T3, X-T4, X-T5) and the smaller, double-digit models (X-T20, X-T30, X-T30 ii).
+Both series share the same sensors and processors, which means identical image quality.
+However, the smaller models sacrifice some features for their compactness, including:

 • Single (vs dual) memory card slot

-• Shallower grip, which some people find awkward to hold
+• No grip, so some people may find it awkward to hold

 • Tilt screen instead of a fully articulating screen

-For travel and backpacking, the X-T30 was the winner for me.
-If you’re having trouble deciding, I would highly recommend seeing the cameras in a store so you can determine whether the difference in size and weight is worth it for you.
+The X-T30 was the winner for me despite these sacrifices.
+If you’re having trouble deciding, I would highly recommend seeing the cameras in a store.

 Alternatives